Pofilo/grammalecte/doc/API_web.md

 **With Grammalecte 1.8+.** (beta stage)

-If Grammalecte is installed by the user on his browser (like Firefox or Chrome), you can call several functions for a better integration of grammar checking for your website.
+If Grammalecte is installed by the user on his browser (like Firefox or Chrome), you can call several methods for a better integration of grammar checking for your website.
 This is mostly usefull if you use non-standard textareas.

 You can: